xavetta/Nephrin-podocin/README.md

 This repository contains the codes used for the image processing and data analysis in the publication "Podocin oligomers regulate the ordering of nephrin chains, providing the molecular basis of _NPHS2_ interallelic interactions".
 The FRET efficiency data can be found as supplementary for the original article.

 # Confocal microscopy
 Confocal images used for the quantification of membrane localization can be found in the "Raw_images" folder.
-The perimembranous region was defined by delimitating WGA-labeled membrane extensions using Fiji (ImageJ) software.
-The membrane-targeting of nephrin and podocin was characterized by the ratio of the WGA-labeled perimembranous area which colocalized with nephrin or podocin, and was quantified as the Manders' coefficient calculated by Fiji (ImageJ) JaCoP plugin.

 # Image processing
 For image processing we used the Fiji distribution of ImageJ (https://imagej.net/Fiji.html).